 This Order sets out the "Red to Green" framework, which includes four levels of operations that are based on a county's ability to satisfy specified metrics: Turquoise Level, Green Level, Yellow Level, and Red Level.
-A county will remain at a given operating level so long as it continues to satisfy the specified metrics for that level.
 The Department of Health maintains the official map displaying each county's current level at: https://cvprovider.nmhealth.org/public-dashboard.html.
 The Department of Health updates this map every other Wednesday.
+A county shall remain at a given operating level so long as it continues to satisfy the specified metrics for that level.
 If a county fails to meet the specified metrics for a given level, the county must begin operating at the lower level's restrictions within 48 hours of the map's update.
 If a county begins meeting the specified metrics for a less restrictive level, the county may begin operating at that level's restrictions immediately upon the map's update.
+Notwithstanding the foregoing, counties which have reached Turquoise Level may operate at that level's restrictions for a minimum of four weeks, and their map status shall only be updated once every four-week period.